transferwise/pipelinewise/docs/connectors/taps/github.rst

                                                 # Supports wildcard matching
                                                 # Requires organization
                                                 # Org prefix not allowed in repos_exclude
-      repository: "transferwise/pipelinewise"   # (DEPRECATED) Path to one or multiple repositories that you want to extract data from organization (has priority over repos_exclude))
+      repository: "gnome/gnome-software"        # (DEPRECATED) Path to one or multiple repositories that you want to extract data from organization (has priority over repos_exclude))
                                                 # Each repo path should be space delimited.
                                                 # Org prefix not allowed when organization is present
-      include_archived                          # Optional: true/false to include archived repos.
-Default false include_disabled                          # Optional: true/false to include disabled repos.
-Default false max_rate_limit_wait_seconds               # Optional: Max time to wait if you hit the github api limit.
+      include_archived: false                   # Optional: true/false to include archived repos.
+Default false
+      include_disabled: false                   # Optional: true/false to include disabled repos.
+Default false
+      max_rate_limit_wait_seconds: 600          # Optional: Max time to wait if you hit the github api limit.
 Default to 600s

     # ------------------------------------------------------------------------------